 With respect to patient transfers, when a community psychiatrist refers a patient for psychiatric hospitalization, even when the outpatient psychiatrist does not initiate the patient's admission, it is customary and best practice for the outpatient psychiatrist to be informed of the patient's hospitalization by the inpatient team.
 Such notification respects interprofessional relationships and often yields useful clinical information for inpatient treatment.
 It is also customary that the patient is redirected to the outpatient psychiatrist for follow-up care after discharge if the patient and psychiatrist both consent.
 If the outpatient psychiatrist is no longer willing or able to continue care, the onus is on the outpatient psychiatrist, who has a treatment relationship with the patient, to recommend an alternative plan of care to the patient as previously described.
+If the patient consents, the community psychiatrist should be open to providing information and assistance to the inpatient psychiatrist and clinical team.
 Precipitous termination of the treatment relationship by the outpatient psychiatrist while the patient is hospitalized without providing an alternative plan is problematic.
 Regarding a transfer from inpatient hospital care to outpatient care, the best practice is a verbal handoff.
 However, it is much more common and remains ethical for the transfer of care to take place in written documentation.
 It would be an unethical practice for no written documentation to be created regarding inpatient care.
 Nonetheless, patients in all practice settings deserve to be informed of a transfer of care from one treating physician to another.
 Additionally, physicians are obligated to develop discharge plans that are safe for their patients and specific to their needs.
 To facilitate a safe discharge of a patient from an inpatient unit, the psychiatrist must make the determination that the patient is medically stable and ready for discharge from the treating facility and collaborate with those health care professionals and others who can facilitate a patient discharge.
-The plan must consider the patient's particular needs and preferences (AMA Code of Medical Ethics, Opinion 1.1.8).
+The plan must consider the patient's particular needs and preferences (AMA Code of Medical Ethics, Opinion 1.1.8) (Section 6) (2022; Rev. 2023)